uber/react-vis/docs/area-series.md

 <!-- INJECT:"AreaChartWithLink" -->

-In addition to the the LineSeries, react-vis offers a similar chart type for area charts.
+In addition to the LineSeries, react-vis offers a similar chart type for area charts.
 Like LineSeries, AreaSeries:
 - are styled at the series level, not at the mark level.
 - can have a curve property for a different interpolation between points.